MASKADEV/my-fit/README.md

-# Managment-App
+# Fitness-App
-App to make your life much easy
+App to make your Fitness life Style much easy